Mariusz-Wolak/Furniture-World/readme.md

-Online shop for furniture made in Salesforce Lightning.
+Online shop for furniture.
+Project made in Salesforce Lightning.